 Trading Route

-The roast potatoes are crunchy-then-soft, correctly, and the seasonal vegetables (roast carrots, sweet-and-zingy red cabbage, crunchy kale) do great things in terms of texture, colour and flavour.
+The roast potatoes are crunchy-then-soft, correctly.
+The seasonal vegetables (roast carrots, sweet-and-zingy red cabbage and crispy kale) do great things in terms of texture, colour and flavour.

 You owe it to yourself to get at least one of the sides.
-Kcals be damned, go for the roasted leek and cauliflower cheese (a bowl of rich slow-motion goo); or the bawdy little pork, chestnut and safe stuffing balls, which come with a tip-top little pot of apple sauce to counter the earthy, saltiness.
+Kcals be damned, go for the roasted leek and cauliflower cheese (a bowl of rich slow-motion goo) or the bawdy little pork, chestnut and sage stuffing balls, which come with a tip-top little pot of apple sauce to counter the earthy saltiness.

-Desserts are forged in the classic late 20th century fashion.
-The key lime pie is everything a zesty, creamy, biscuity treat should be, while the steamed jam sponge and vanilla custard is so wonderfully nostalgic you’ll start to hear the theme tune to All Creatures Great and Small as you slip off into that well-deserved food coma.
+Desserts are forged in the classic late 20th-century fashion.
+The key lime pie is everything a zesty, creamy, biscuity treat should be, while the steamed jam sponge (with vanilla custard, naturally) is so wonderfully nostalgic you’ll start to hear the theme tune to All Creatures Great and Small as you slip off into that well-deserved food coma.

 What's on near Trading Route